conan-io/docs/reference/tools.rst

     - **settings** (Required): Conanfile settings.
 Use ``self.settings``.
     - **self_os** (Optional, Defaulted to ``None``): Current operating system where the build is being done.
     - **self_arch** (Optional, Defaulted to ``None``): Current architecture where the build is being done.
+    - **skip_x64_x86** (Optional, Defaulted to ``False``): Do not consider building for ``x86`` host from ``x86_64`` build machine as cross building, in case of host and build machine use the same operation system.
+Normally, in such case build machine may execute binaries produced for the target machine, and special cross-building handling may not be needed.

 .. _tools_get_gnu_triplet: